kikuchiyo/device_connection_en/nonsdk/upstream/device_else/delete_attributes.md

     <td>attributes </td>
     <td>Array </td>
     <td>Optional</td>
-    <td>List of the attributes.
+    <td>List of the identifier of the attribute-type of features.
 A request can carry a maximum of 200 attributes.<br>
        When not specified, no attribute is deleted.</td>
   </tr>
   <tr>